Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 We're pleased to announce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
 To learn more about this transition see [here](../../beta/project-griffon/).
 {% endhint %}

+## October 10, 2022

+### Android Optimize 1.0.1

+* Fixed an issue where Base64 encoding the JSON string, created using the `activityId` and `placementId` provided in the `DecisionScope` constructor, introduced a newline character in the encoded scope string.

 ## September 9, 2022

 ### Android Core 1.11.4